ENCODE-DCC/qc-utils/docs/index.rst

 Usage
 =======

-The basic pattern is to create ``QCMetric`` objects, and then add related ones to a ``QCMetricRecord``. ``QCMetric`` objects can be created directly from dicts, or from files.
+The basic pattern is to create ``QCMetric`` objects, and then add related ones to a ``QCMetricRecord``. ``QCMetric`` objects can be created from dicts.
 Supported parsers are for now for samtools flagstats and for STAR log.
-You can also write your own: provide a function that takes a filepath as input and returns a dict.
+You can also write your own: provide a function that takes a path to a file as input and returns a dict.

 Examples
 ---------